Skip to main content

 • Full Access: Complete access without approval (use with caution)

-For CodeRabbit authentication, you’ll need to grant network permissions when Codex requests them when running on Auto.
+For CodeRabbit authentication, grant network permissions when Codex requests them.

 4